cp6/servyrun/README.md

 </p>

-# About Servyrun
+# Welcome to Servyrun

-Servyrun is a self-hosted web application built with React JS + Tailwind CSS for the frontend and a backend of PHP Laravel.
+Servyrun is a self-hosted web application built with React JS + Tailwind CSS for the frontend and the backend of PHP Laravel.
 Servyrun allows you to run simple SSH & SFTP commands, do pings between your servers, download, upload & edit files, view database tables and column structures and run MySQLdump.